manuelgrabowski/KeepInventorySortedSimple/README.md

 As the [name suggests](https://en.wikipedia.org/wiki/KISS_principle), I intend to keep this mod as simple as possible to fill my needs.

-A functioning 1.21 build of the original mod [is available](https://github.com/kyrptonaught/Inventory-Sorter/pull/123#issuecomment-2185101760), if that's what you're looking for.
+**Note:** A functioning 1.21 build of the original mod [is available](https://github.com/kyrptonaught/Inventory-Sorter/pull/123#issuecomment-2185101760) as well if that's what you're looking for.